 5. Covering One’s Mouth When Sneezing or Coughing

-Teach your kids to cover their mouths when they sneeze or cough politely.
-Also, that picking one’s nose in public is considered rude and unpleasant.
-Make them learn that it is not only good manners but also a hygienic habit.
+Teach your kids to cover their mouths when they sneeze or cough.
+Also, teach them that picking one’s nose in public is considered rude and unpleasant.
+This is not only a part of good manners, but also hygiene.

-This is another basic critical manner.
-Children are naturally impatient, and so they have to be taught to say excuse me and ask permission to talk.
-They should also know when and how they can interrupt a conversation and when they cannot.
+This is another basic manner for children to learn.
+Children are naturally impatient, so they have to be taught to say ‘excuse me’ and ask permission to talk.
+They should also know when and how to enter a conversation without interrupting anyone.

 7. Not Making Fun of People

-This should be taught very early on as if it is not, children might think it is okay to make fun of people.
-They should be taught that it is never okay to hurt someone’s feelings by making fun of them in public or private.
+This should be taught very early on, as if it is not, children might think it is okay to make fun of people.
+They should be taught that it is never okay to hurt someone’s feelings by making fun of them or bullying them in public or private.

 8. Phone Etiquette

-Adults have lived for a long time, and kids should be taught that experience leads to wisdom and wisdom leads to respect.
-They should be taught to show respect to their parents, grandparents, teachers and other adults they move around with.
-One way of doing this can be making sure to always serve food to the grandparents first before serving to the kids or giving up a seat on the bus for an older adult while your kid is watching.
+Adults have been on this Earth since a longer time, and kids should be taught that experience leads to wisdom and wisdom leads to respect.
+They should be taught to show respect to their parents, grandparents, teachers, and any other adults they encounter.
+One way of doing this can be by always serving food to the elders, before the kids, or giving up a seat on public transport to an older adult, while your kid is watching.
 They will know that showing deference to age indicates good manners.

 Teach your kids to be considerate and polite when visiting their friend’s homes.
-How to be adaptable to the other family’s schedules, not being stubborn or fussy with the food they serve or just expressing one’s preferences properly and not be vague when they are at another’s house.
-Kids should also be taught to greet hosts well when visiting their homes.
+They should know how to be adaptable to the other family’s schedules, not be stubborn or fussy with the food served and to express their preferences without being vague.
+Kids should also be taught to greet hosts well, when visiting their homes.

-Children should learn that yelling, shouting and screaming are not the right ways to communicate, as it gives a wrong impression to people.
+Children should learn that yelling, shouting and screaming are not the right methods to communicate.
 No matter how angry or irritated they are, they should be taught to speak softly and put their point across.
 You can help your child to learn this by doing the same in front of them.
-And also, teach them to wait until the other person is done talking, before taking their turn.
+Also, teach them to wait until the other person is done talking, before taking their turn.
 This will also make your kids listen to you.

 15. Being Compassionate and Helpful

-Learning to show compassion and being helpful are gifts that your children should learn as habits.
-It will make them feel really good about themselves and also well-liked by other people.
-You can teach them things like holding the door open for people who have their hands full or helping parents or teachers with chores.
+Learning to show compassion and being helpful should become a habit to children.
+It will make them feel really good about themselves and also help them be well-liked by others.
+You can teach them things like holding the door open for people who have their hands full or helping parents and teachers with chores.

-This habit becomes very important for kids when they play with other kids or their siblings.
-They should be taught that sharing is caring and how to share their toys or food.
+This habit becomes very important for kids when they play with others.
+They should be taught that sharing is caring and to share their toys or food.
 You can start teaching this quality by incorporating the act of sharing when you play with them and point out that doing so adds to the fun.

-Kids many times are messy eaters or don’t put away their clothes or toys properly after using them.
-To teach the habit of cleaning up in them, you can teach them to rinse their dishes in the sink after eating or start asking them to help with household chores.
-They will learn as time goes by.
+Kids can be messy eaters or not put away their clothes or toys properly after using them.
+To inculcate the habit of cleaning up in them, you can teach them to rinse their dishes in the sink after eating or ask them to help with household chores.
+They will automatically learn to clean up, as time goes by.

 18. Be Honest

-Start teaching kids how to be honest and not tell any lies from a young age.
-These are core values which need to be inculcated in your children.
+Start teaching kids to be honest and not tell any lies, from a young age.
+These are core values that need to be inculcated in your children.
 Make sure that they stick to what they’ve said.
 If they make empty promises, sit them down and explain why it is important to tell the truth.
 Be firm and tell them that honesty is the best policy.
-Moral development is significant early on
+Moral development is significant, from early on.

-Keeping eye contact while having a conversation indicates social confidence and respect for people.
+Maintaining eye contact while having a conversation indicates social confidence and respect for people.
 Teach this to your kids by spending quality time with them and practising eye contact while speaking.
-If they learn this ability, they will grow up to be adults who have good social relationships with people.
+If they learn this ability, they will grow up to have good social relationships with people.

 Foul language is highly disrespectful and unpleasant.
 Kids should be taught never to use foul language in front of anyone, even if they have heard it on TV or outside somewhere.
 It is an essential habit to learn.
 Sit them down and explain why it is not okay to use such language.

-As a parent, you also have a huge responsibility to understand the importance of good manners in children and make sure your child learns all them for his or her development.
-You can use the following pointers to set your child on the right path for learning good manners.
+As a parent, you also have a huge responsibility to understand the importance of good manners in children and make sure your child grows up with them.
+You can use the following pointers to set your child on the right path to learning good manners.

 - The first step is to have all those good manners yourself.
-Children look to parents as role models.
+Children look up to parents as role models.
 If you want your child to have good manners, make sure to practice what you preach in front of them.
-Even in moments of frustration, don’t let your manners slip into the front of your children.
+Even in moments of frustration, don’t let your manners slip in front of your children.

-- Practice at home.
-Things like being polite, knocking on doors, cleaning up after one’s self, dining table etiquette and so on can be practised at home with your kids repeatedly until it gets fixed in their minds and behaviour.
+- Manners like being polite, knocking on doors, cleaning up after one’s self, dining table etiquette, and so on, can be practised at home with your kids repeatedly, until it gets fixed in their minds and behaviour.

-- When your child does something right or displays a very good habit, make sure to encourage her with words of positive enforcement.
-Children love praise and also grow with it.
-Encouraging them each time they are good will help them want to be better.
-Ignoring your child may have a reverse effect as they may resort to misbehaviour to get your attention.
+- When your child does something right or displays a good habit, make sure to encourage him/ her with words of positive enforcement.
+Children love praise, and encouraging them each time they are good will help them want to be better.
+Ignoring your child’s good manners may have a reverse effect, as they may resort to misbehaviour to get your attention.

-- Correct your child on the spot when she does something wrong.
-Even if it is the middle of a conversation with someone else and your child interrupts, take a moment to stop and gently correct her.
-If your child is very sensitive, talk to her in private later.
+- Correct your child on the spot when he/ she does something wrong.
+Even if it is in the middle of a conversation with someone else, and your child interrupts, take a moment to stop and gently correct him/ her.
+However, if your child is very sensitive, you can talk in private later.

-- Be patient.
-Children will frustrate you many times with their short attention spans and active minds.
-It is important never to lose your temper and get angry at your child.
-If you are calm and firm, your child will respond soon in the same way as well.
+- Children will frustrate you many times with their short attention span and active mind, but be patient.
+It is important to never lose your temper and get angry at your child.
+If you are calm and firm, your child will respond in the same way as well.

-- Lose your biases.
-If you are teaching your kids to be respectful to people of other religions, groups, gender and nationalities, make sure not to carry the same biases yourself.
+- If you are teaching your kids to be respectful to people of other religions, groups, gender and nationalities, make sure not to carry the same biases yourself.
 Teach your kids to judge a person solely by their character and not by anything else.

-- Use polite words with him or her.
-To words ‘please’, ‘thank you’, ‘sorry’, ‘excuse me’ and ‘may I’ are the first few words that should be taught to a child when teaching him or her good manners.
-Repeatedly use them with your child and encourage them to use them with you as well.
-Make it a rule at home, and your child will naturally imbibe them into their systems, along with when to use which word.
+- Use polite words around your child.
+The words, ‘please’, ‘thank you’, ‘sorry’, ‘excuse me’, and ‘may I’ are the first few words that should be taught to a child when teaching him or her good manners.
+Repeatedly use them with your child and encourage them to use these words with you as well.
+Make it a rule at home, and your child will naturally imbibe these good manners.

 Good manners are basic elements that will instil a sense of etiquette in your children and make them better human beings when they grow up.
-They will find it easy to get along with people, succeed at work or school and develop good relationships with others around them.
+They will find it easy to get along with people, succeed at work or school, and develop good relationships with others around them.
 A polite, considerate child will make the best impression on the world.
-So start teaching your kids when they are young itself!
+So, start teaching your kids these manners when they are young, itself!